EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.period_scarglenl

 Scargle power spectrum of non equally spaced time series / no loops Package: timeseries Description: Calculate the un-normalized Scargle power spectrum of a times series using no loops.
+See period.m for a more flexiable function.